rikosintie/Discovery/docs/Getting_Started.md

 ## 1. Clone the Repository

 All of the installation steps are done in the Mac/Linux terminal or cmd.exe/PowerShell on Windows.
-In my recent testing, I learned a lot about PowerShell on Windows 11.
+In my recent testing on Windows 11 24H2, I learned a lot about PowerShell on Windows 11.
 I created a page on what my setup looks like.
 I highly recommend installing the Windows Terminal and setting up PowerShell if you are a Windows user.
 Here is a link to the page - [Using PowerShell with the Network Discovery scripts](Using_PowerShell.md)

+Open the terminal, PowerShel

 ```bash
 git clone https://github.com/rikosintie/Discovery.git
 cd Discovery
 ```

+If you are on Windows, use `winget install --id Git.Git -e --source winget` to install Git or install the `git` package from [The Official Git Page](https://git-scm.com/downloads/win).

-If you don't have git installed, you can download the zip file from the [repository](https://github.com/rikosintie/Discovery).
+If you don't want to install git, you can download a zip file from the [Network Discovery repository](https://github.com/rikosintie/Discovery).
 Click on the green "Code" button and select "Download ZIP".
 Then unzip the file and cd into the `Discovery` directory.

 ----------------------------------------------------------------